luciegst/back-home/README.md

 This project aims to help people find their lost pets

-Current status : Still in progress
+Current status of the project : Still in progress

 ## Technologies used